khanhduytran0/SparseBox/README.md

 - [x] rewrote SparseRestore to swift

+## Installation
+SideStore is recommended as you will also be getting the pairing file and setting up VPN.

+Download ipa from Actions tab or [nightly.link](https://nightly.link/khanhduytran0/SparseBox/workflows/build/main/artifact.zip)

+Before opening SparseBox, you have to close SideStore from app switcher.
+This is because only one app can use VPN proxy at a time.
+Maybe changing port could solve this issue.

 ## Thanks to
 - @SideStore: em_proxy and minimuxer
 - @JJTech0130: SparseRestore and backup exploit